About the Neilson Building Project

 An important goal in the design and construction of a new Neilson is to create a resilient building with spaces that are flexible and adaptable to changing needs.
 While we can’t predict what those needs may be, we can design spaces that can respond to technological changes and be reprogrammed for new uses without great cost.

 Yes!
 One of the main goals of the renovation is to create more welcoming, quiet study spaces, as well as spaces for other activities.
 Maya Lin has spoken a lot about contemplative spaces for work, and that approach is evident in her buildings.
-The Neilson Library will also connect to Alumnae Gym, which will be a 24-hour study space.
+The Neilson Library will also connect to Alumnae Gym, which in the future will be a 24-hour study space.

 There are no plans to deaccession books; however, the construction of the new Five College Library Annex provides an opportunity for lesser-used collections to be shelved offsite with a quick retrieval system, opening up valuable space in the new library and providing a better organized, easily browsable stack area for the more heavily used collections that remain on campus.